find your perfect postgrad program

 Masters Degree in HistoryFind postgraduate programs in HISTORY

-A Masters Degree in History is a great humanity to choose, opening the door to a world of choice and flexibility, in terms of what, how and where you study, and in the possibilities it opens for future employment.
+A Masters Degree in History is a great humanity or social science to choose, opening the door to a world of choice and flexibility, in terms of what, how and where you study, and in the possibilities it opens for future employment.

 History is, of course, in reality not one subject but many.
 This is one reason that it is such a popular choice for postgraduate study.
 Subjects available to postgraduate history students in the UK currently include those concentrating on a particular time periods – Classical History, Medieval History, Modern History or Victorian History.